Klubbers0/Kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 Goals less than 1000 have a higher chance of being successful, whereas goals between 4500-4999 have a greater chance of failing.

 - What are some limitations of this dataset?
-It doesn't show location.
+It doesn't show location of the theatre/plays.

 - What are some other possible tables and/or graphs that we could create?
 Outcomes based off of outcomes and location, outcomes and year created.